 Their eyes searched for the voice and there, in the lowest branches of the Makaiju, they saw Hiba with her pendant glowing.
 They knew, somehow, that Hiba had tracked them.
 She had saved them with her pendant, as the light subsided back into her now glittering pendant.

 En gasped, "You…you survived?" she couldn't hide the overwhelming joy that she was experiencing that moment.

 "Zahi?"
 Ail asked, relieved that Hiba was alive but worried when after scanning the branches, he could not see his other friend.

 Hiba smirked and with her index finger, pointed behind and above them

-  Ail and En turned around and stared in awe as Zahi floated down to the ground, safe and sound in one of his formidable bubbles, as he landed just feet from them on the shore.
+Ail and En turned around and stared in awe as Zahi floated down to the ground, safe and sound in one of his formidable light shields shaped in a bubble, as he landed just feet from them on the shore.
 As soon as his bubble disappeared, they both jumped forward, grabbing onto Zahi and embracing him.

 Zahi smiled.
 Hiba was right.
 Her pendant had led them back to the Makaiju and low and behold… they found their long lost friends.

 Upon Zahi and Hiba's arrival at the small island, it took them just a few minutes to find Ail and En and then just mere seconds for them to register the danger they were in.
 Immediately, Zahi and Hiba formed a plan to encase the adults in a bubble and Hiba used her pendant to implore for power to destroy their enemies.
 The rest was now history.

 The ground shook again and this time, Zahi, Ail, and En wavered on the ground, splashing water around their feet as they tried to steady themselves.